foxsae/The-One-True-Lisp-Style-Guide/README.md

 ### 14. Recursion
   * **Consensus:**  Favor iteration over recursion.
 Recursion is good for recursive data structures.
 ### 15. Type Checking
   * **Consensus:** If you know the type, you should make it explicit.
-This helps the compiler and those who need to read your code.
+This may help the compiler and those who need to read your code.

 # LONG FORM EXPLANATIONS FROM SOURCES